 Australia's East Coast from Sydney to Brisbane is a well-travelled path, and for very good reason.
 Its mix of golden beaches, sprawling vineyards and rugged hinterland paint perhaps the ultimate portrait of the country's celebrated outdoors lifestyle.
 After exploring the many delights of Sydney, from its harbour icons to its seaside neighbourhoods, head into the wilderness to explore the spectacular Blue Mountains, taste your way around the award-winning wineries of the Hunter Valley and take in the charms of pretty coastal towns such as Port Stephens, Coffs Harbour and Byron Bay.
 It's all accompanied by included car hire and stays in hotels handpicked for their outstanding locations.

 Days 1-2: UK/Sydney

-Depart the UK for Australia, arriving in Sydney on day 3.
+Depart the UK for Australia, arriving in Sydney on day three.
 Before your flight, be sure to take advantage of our complimentary VIP lounge access at the airport.

 Days 3-5: Sydney

 On arrival in Sydney, you'll be treated to a private transfer to your chosen hotel.
 You'll have three days in this fabulous city to explore and see why it regularly appears at the top of the best cities in the world lists.
 There's a huge amount to see and do and fitting it all in will certainly be a challenge.
 For first-time visitors, the Harbour Bridge and Sydney Opera House are a must, but there's so much more to this vibrant, cosmopolitan city that's worth discovering.
 Take a ferry to the beaches at Manly and Watsons Bay, try your hand at surfing at Bondi Beach or, for something different, why not browse the weekend markets in Surrey Hills or Glebe, both just a short distance from the CBD?
 Ask one of our Australia specialists for recommendations based on your preferences.

 Day 6: Blue Mountains